abeln94/Videojuegos20_21/API.md

   unmovable).
 * `location`: A string with the id of an element (see element/id).
 This element will be placed inside that specified element.
 Null by default (not inside anything).
+* `location_wear`: A boolean.
+If location is an npc this element will be weared by the npc specified in the location instead.
+False by default.
 * `hidden`: A JSON object where the key is one of 'DIG', 'BREAK' or 'PULL' and the value is an id of an element (see element/id)
   .
 When the player uses that action on this element, the 'hidden' element is placed on the same parent. (if the action